Enjoy a taste of Italian indulgence with my Coconut Panna cotta.

 - Melt the bloomed gelatin in the microwave for 10-20 seconds until it is clear and there are no lumps.

-- Strain into a 4 cup jug and allow to cool completely.
+- Pour into a 4 cup jug and place in the fridge until cooled completely but not setting.
 Stir every now and then to prevent a skin forming on top.

 - Use a little flavorless oil or coconut oil to grease ¾ cup molds or ramekins.
-Then divide the cooled coconut panna cotta mixture between the molds or ramekins.
+Then strain the cooled coconut panna cotta mixture and divide between the molds or ramekins.

 - Cover with plastic wrap and refrigerate for at least 6 hours, or until completely set.